GrosSacASac/JavaScript-Set-Up/js/network/socketiyo/readme.md

 No fallback provided when WebSocket is not available.
 No background protocol upgrades.

-No disconnection detection on the server yet.

 Regular events and library events cannot be confused.

-Does not decorate the sockets with custom methods, instead of having a broadcast method on each socket, there is a static send all except one, that takes a socket as first argument.
+Does not decorate the sockets with custom methods

 ## Usage